AmeeraArif09/CV-Assignment-3/README.md

 [VGGnet is built from scratch and is trained on Intel image classification dataset.
 Using different parameters to get best training accuracy of 99%] \

 [VGGnet is built from scratch and is trained on augmented Intel image classification dataset.
 Using different parameters to get best training accuracy of 99%] \

 [Pre-implemented VGGnet is used on Intel image classification dataset with Transfer learning technique.
 Using different parameters to get best training accuracy of 99%] \

 [Pre-implemented VGGnet is used on augmented Intel image classification dataset with Transfer learning technique.
-Using different parameters to get best training accuracy of 99%] \
+Using different parameters to get best training accuracy of 99%]\

+The different traininf settings, network diagrams, confusion matrics, graphs of training and validation losses and accuracies are shown in each code.

 [VGGnet is built from scratch and is trained on Intel image classification dataset.
 Using different parameters to get best training accuracy of 99%]: http://www.reddit.com
 [VGGnet is built from scratch and is trained on augmented Intel image classification dataset.
 Using different parameters to get best training accuracy of 99%]: http://www.reddit.com